Kaputt4/microsoft-365-docs-pr.es-ES/microsoft-365/compliance/dlp-policy-reference.md

 Uso de este texto personalizado

 *La organización no permite %%AppliedActions%% Nombre de archivo %%FileName%% a través de %%ProcessName%%.
 Haga clic en "Permitir" si desea omitir la directiva %%PolicyName%%*

 genera este texto en la notificación personalizada:

 *Pegar desde el nombre de archivo del portapapeles: la organización no permite contoso doc 1 a través de WINWORD.EXE.
 Haga clic en el botón "Permitir" si desea omitir la directiva Contoso extremadamente confidencial*

 > [!NOTE]
 > Las notificaciones de usuario y las sugerencias de directiva no están disponibles para la ubicación local.

-> [!NOTE]
+>
 > Solo se mostrará la sugerencia de directiva de la regla más restrictiva y con mayor prioridad.
 Por ejemplo, una sugerencia de directiva de una regla que bloquea el acceso al contenido se mostrará por encima de una sugerencia de directiva de una regla que simplemente envía una notificación.
 Esto impide que las personas vean una cascada de sugerencias de directiva.

 Para obtener más información sobre la configuración y el uso de notificaciones de usuario y sugerencias de directiva, incluido cómo personalizar la notificación y el texto de la sugerencia, consulte

 - [Enviar notificaciones por correo electrónico y mostrar sugerencias de directivas para directivas DLP](use-notifications-and-policy-tips.md#send-email-notifications-and-show-policy-tips-for-dlp-policies).

 <!--The email can notify the person who sent, shared, or last modified the content and, for site content, the primary site collection administrator and document owner.
 In addition, you can add or remove whomever you choose from the email notification.

 In addition to sending an email notification, a user notification displays a policy tip:

 - In Outlook and Outlook on the web.

 - For the document on a SharePoint Online or OneDrive for Business site.

 - In Excel, PowerPoint, and Word, when the document is stored on a site included in a DLP policy.

 The email notification and policy tip explain why content conflicts with a DLP policy.
 If you choose, the email notification and policy tip can allow users to override a rule by reporting a false positive or providing a business justification.
 This can help you educate users about your DLP policies and enforce them without preventing people from doing their work.
 Information about overrides and false positives is also logged for reporting (see below about the DLP reports) and included in the incident reports (next section), so that the compliance officer can regularly review this information.

 Here's what a policy tip looks like in a OneDrive for Business account.

 ![Policy tip for a document in a OneDrive account](../media/f9834d35-94f0-4511-8555-0fe69855ce6d.png)

  To learn more about user notifications and policy tips in DLP policies, see [Use notifications and policy tips](use-notifications-and-policy-tips.md).